 How to Pass Each Round

-Every stage requires slightly different approach.
+Every stage requires a slightly different approach.
 Here’s how to pass them:

 • Assessment Round: Practice is the key.
 Revise all the important points of your role, practice mock papers and don’t be afraid.